-1. σ is sequentially rational given μ at all information sets h such that $\Pr(h|\sigma) > 0$ , Nash Eq. does NOT require sequential rationality for information sets which are off the equilibrium path.
-2. μ is weakly consistent with σ .
+1. σ is sequentially rational given μ at all information sets h such that $\Pr(h|\sigma) > 0$, 2. μ is weakly consistent with σ .

 Definition 15.3 A Bayesian Nash equilibrium profile σ^ together with a system of beliefs μ constitutes a (weak) perfect Bayesian equilibrium for an n -player game if